josemigallas/ups-test-suite/rhmap-test-driver/README.md

 #### Concurrency
 Concurrency can be added in two ways.
 By using the `-i` flag, it will instantiate more than one test-runner, which is like running the node app many times in different terminals.
 By adding the `-b` flag, a group of aliases will be sent together and the cloud app will handle them simultaneously using [Async](https://www.npmjs.com/package/async).

+#### Batch UPS Endpoint
+Recently a new endpint has been added to the UPS API, that allows to send a list of different messages, with different options, with a single request.
+In order to use this, the flag `-t` must be added.

 #### Usage
 Having [NPM and nodeJS installed](https://nodejs.org/), first download all dependencies:
 ```